guayom/guayo.dev/blog/technical-decisions-made-for-this-website.md

 ## Performance

 This is such a minimal website and my stack is so lightweight that achieving a perfect score in Lighthouse wasn't a problem.
 The entire deployment currently totals just 48 KB, which is impressively minimal.
 The homepage file is only 7 KB, and even after making all the necessary requests, the total size remains at just 48 KB.
-And I haven't even enabled gzip compression or minified css and js yet.
-I will report back when I do that.
+I haven't even minified my CSS or JS assets yet.
+But Netlify uses Brotli compression for all the resources.

 ![Lighthouse report](https://res.cloudinary.com/guayo/image/upload/w_600,q_100/v1718784149/guayo.dev/Screen_Shot_2024-06-19_at_02.00.44.png)